UTheCat/jumpvalley-docs/README.md

-# Jumpvalley Code Documentation
+# Jumpvalley Documentation
-This is the repository hosting the documentation for Jumpvalley's source code.
+This is the repository hosting the documentation for Jumpvalley (mainly, its core API).
 The documentation website was built using [Doxygen](https://www.doxygen.nl/).

-The documentation can be found [here](https://uthedev.github.io/jumpvalley_docs/index.html).
+The documentation can be found [here](https://uthecat.github.io/jumpvalley-docs/index.html).